 The eugenics movement in the United States focused on eliminating undesirable traits from the population.
 Proponents of the eugenics movement reasoned the best way to do this was by preventing “unfit” individuals from having children.

-During the first part of the twentieth century, 32 U.S. states passed laws that resulted in the forced sterilization of more than 64,000 Americans including immigrants, people of color, unmarried mothers and the mentally ill.
+During the first part of the 20th century, 32 U.S. states passed laws that resulted in the forced sterilization of more than 64,000 Americans including immigrants, people of color, unmarried mothers and the mentally ill.

 Nazi Germany